 2020 United States Presidential Election

-These states do not consistently vote for a single party.
+Swing states do not consistently vote for a single party.
 Their electoral votes can be won by either major political party in any given election.

-Swing states exhibit highly competitive races.
+They exhibit highly competitive races.
 For instance, in the 2020 election, some states were decided by margins of three percentage points or less.

 Traditional swing states include Florida, Ohio, and Pennsylvania.